 How Can Solar Panels Be Cleaned Safely?

 Your solar panels should ONLY be cleaned by trained professionals, not window cleaners.
 How can you tell if they are professionals?
 Firstly, prior to works commencing they should be able to provide you with a copy of their public liability insurance certificate which specifically has ‘solar panel cleaning’ in it’s wording.
 This allows you to make a claim from them if they damage your solar array.
 Secondly, they should be able to present you with a Risk Assessment & Method Statement (RAMS).
-This document highlights the risks associated with solar panel cleaning and how they intend to reduce these risks.
+This document highlights the risks associated with solar panel cleaning and how they intend to reduce these risks, including the electrocution risk.
 It should also explain to you how they intend to clean your solar panel safely.
 Thirdly, they should wear suitable PPE that will protect them from electrocution whilst cleaning.
 Lastly, it is advisable to choose a company with track record.
 Ask for references of previous clients they have cleaned.

 If they cannot provide ALL of the above, DO NOT allow them to clean your solar panels.
 The risk to themselves and to your system is too great.